 Sébastien joined SPDG in May 2018 to support its CFO and Investment Team.

 His main fields of expertise are accounting, administration and tax.

-VentureMichel Tombroff has acquired more than 28 years experience in the high-tech sector, including startup, pre- and post-IPO companies.
+VentureMichel Tombroff has acquired more than 28 years’ experience in the high-tech sector, including start-ups, pre- and post-IPO companies.

 Christian has enjoyed an impressive career in the automotive industry, particularly as Marketing Director of Renault, Managing Director of Renault Technologies and Renault Sport F1 (winning 6 World Championships), and in the clean-tech industry.

 He is a Senior Advisor for several automotive and clean-tech organisations and companies.
 Christian is also a member of several Boards (incl.
 Mobivia Group, Salon Automobile International de Lyon) and Commissions (incl.
 Fédération Internationale de l’Automobile / FIA “alternative energy” Commission).

 Christian is an engineer, graduated from the Ecole Nationale Supérieure d’Arts & Métiers in Paris.

 Philippe has gained extensive experience in corporate management, from small to very large organisations, mainly in Europe, but also in North America.
 His last position took place from 1990 to 2000, as CEO of Tractebel, a large listed industrial group in Belgium, having operations worldwide.

 He has been a Board Member of several Boards, such as the Fortis bank and the Société Générale bank in Belgium, as well as AEI in the US.
 He is currently Chairman of three listed companies in Belgium.

 He holds a Master’s Degree in Civil Engineering in Metallurgy from the University of Liège, and an MBA from INSEAD.